eccelm/nc-news-backend/__notes/extras.md

 ## Possible further Routes:

 Potential Refactors:
+Does a valid search with no results come under error handling ? should it 400 ?? maybe 417 Expectations not met?
+422 I'm a teapot?
 ** Improve the Date Formatter to a more readable form with .toUTCString or .toLocaleString (also Date and Time similarly) Array destructuring?
 Can /Should article/comments move into comments